How to SOUND BETTER in English!

 Communicating clearly in English requires clear pronunciation.
 In this advanced pronunciation lesson, I’ll share my top five tips to help you improve your pronunciation so that you can SOUND BETTER in English!

-I'm proving your pronunciation in English will help you to be understood when you speak English.
-It's SO IMPORTANT to becoming fluent in English.
+Improving your pronunciation in English will help you to be understood when you speak English and is such an important part of becoming fluent in English.

 Now I’m sure you’re watching this video because you want to sound better when you speak English, right?
 Well, you’re in the right place!
 I’m Emma from mmmEnglish and in this lesson today I’m going to show you how to sound more like a native English speaker.